dy/subscript/plan.md

   + ast is possible to eval in wasm, since it's declaratively defined
   + that would allow swizzles, pre-eval and various node optimizations like a++ → a+=1, a,b = 1 → a=1, b=1
   - stuffing tree into subscript seems to be dissolving main point: terse, fast expressions.
+    → parse is faster and even smaller, eval is on par via separate evaluate target

+* [ ] Number, primitives parsing: is that part of evaluator or parser?
+What about mapping/simplifying nodes?
+  + we organically may have `[value]` syntax for primitives/literals
+  + some parsing literals can be complicated, like \` or `1.2e+3` - need to be detected parse-time; postponing them is extra _parse_ work
+    - these literals can be parsed from AST also via custom mappers `['.', '1', '2e']`
+  - optimization mapping can be done on level of evaluator (pre-eval), not before → As a gift for God it should be lightweight, generic and minimal.
+    → It should be JSON-compatible, therefore types should be abstracted as much as possible (arrays + strings).
+      ~ although json allows booleans and numbers and even null → we don't need mappers layer: parser already includes mapping, no need for any extra, it should create calltree.

+* [ ] AST
+  * It can be strictly binary or with multiple args.
+Multiargs case makes more sense (?:, a(b,c,d), [a,b,c,d], a;b;c;d)
+    + multiargs allow SIMD and other optimizations, it better reflect actual execution and doesn't enforce redundant ordering
+    + AST should be able to validly codegenerated back, therefore redundant ordering imposes redundant parens
+    + enables simd
+  * AST can reflect either: visual syntactic structure (like exact parens) OR semantic order of execution.
+  * AST can not depend on languages and just reflect order of commands execution, can be converted to any language.
+    ~ may be challending if target lang has different precedences
+  * Parens operator may have semantic sense as either grouping or destructuring

 * [ ] Better interop.
 Maybe we're too narrow atm.
 Practice shows some syntax info is missing, like collecting args etc.
   * [ ] different targets: lispy calltree, wasm binaries, regular ast, transform to wat, unswizzle